 TRF is our community running group, open to all ability levels.
 We meet at 6 p.m. each Tuesday at the NAU outdoor track at Lumberjack Stadium during spring, summer, and fall.
 During the winter we move to the NAU indoor track at the Walkup Skydome

-WORKOUTS: 6 p.m. at the NAU outdoor track at Lumberjack Stadium
+WORKOUTS: 6 p.m.
+Tuesdays, beginning January 15, 2019, at the NAU indoor track at Walkup Skydome

 > Please note: Youth 18 and under must also complete membership registration online, at no cost, by clicking the link above.
-Also note that TRF registration for youth in 5th-12th grades does not include our Kids Run Flagstaff youth program.
-For more information on Kids Run Flagstaff, click here.
+Also note that TRF registration does not include our TRF Youth program.
+For more information on our youth team, click here.

 This includes warm-up, cool-down and recovery between faster bouts of work.
 You also use E-intensity on long (L) runs.
 E-running has a fair range of intensities – from about 60 to 75% of VO2max.
 For just about everyone, E-running is strictly running at a comfortable, conversational pace, which certainly will vary from day to day, depending on how you are feeling.